Opposites – A contrario

 New question: “Are unpleasant things always bad?

-The answer is no, because cod liver oil is quite unpleasant to drink (in its natural state) and nonetheless good for the health.
+The answer is no, because cod liver oil is quite unpleasant to drink (in its natural state), yet it is good for your health.

-pleasant things are not intrinsically good, since unpleasant things can also be good
+Argumentation:Pleasant things are not intrinsically good, since unpleasant things can also be good.

 The topos of opposites can also be used to suggest practical actions:

-Inhaling black coal dust made the miners sick, they will recover their health if they drink white milk
+Inhaling black coal dust made the miners sick, they will recover if they drink white milk

 If the cold rain has given him a cold, a hot tea will do him good.

-2.3 Generic linguistic form and logical form of the topos of opposites
+2.1 Linguistic and logical forms of the topos of opposites

-The topos of opposites is expressed by Aristotle in a language that is both ordinary in its construction and technical in its use of a specialized vocabulary: rhetorical terms like topos or enthymeme, or grammatical ontological terms like subject or predicate.
-These terms are indeterminate, that is, taken in their broadest intension: « a subject (a being), a property (a predicate) ».
-This corresponds to a generic formulation of topos.
+Aristotle expresses the topos of opposites in a language that is ordinary in its construction but technical in its use of a specialized vocabulary: rhetorical terms such as topos or enthymeme, or grammatical ontological terms such as subject or predicate.
+These terms are indeterminate, meaning they are taken in their broadest sense: « a subject (a being), a property (a predicate) ».
+This is a a generic formulation of the topos.

-Since the topos expresses a structure common to a set of enthymemes, it can be defined as their common logical form.
-The logical form of the topos of opposites is very simple which is not the case for all topoi.
+The topos expresses a structure common to a set of enthymemes.
+Unlike other topoi, the logical form of the topos of opposites is very simple.

 1A – If A is the opposite of B, and C the opposite of D,

-1B – If A is the opposite of B, and C the opposite of D,
+1B – If A is the opposite of B, and C is the opposite of D,

 Positive form: